Spilled Adderall pills from prescription bottle next to glasses and notepad, illustrating addiction and treatment

 What makes Adderall addictive?

-When taken, Adderall increases the amount of dopamine and norepinephrine in the brain.
-This helps to sharpen focus and attention and reduce impulsivity.
+When taken, it increases the amount of dopamine and norepinephrine in the brain, helping to sharpen focus and attention and reduce impulsivity.
 Dopamine is highly addictive as it makes us feel good and, in large amounts, makes us feel euphoric.
 It is the effects that it produces that make this medication addictive.

 Can Adderall cause long-term damage?

-Adderall can cause long-term damage to the heart if it is abused.
+The drug can cause long-term damage to the heart if it is abused.
 It can also cause a whole host of other health problems.
 The long-term effects of prescribed stimulants are still not fully known.
-Whilst most people can take the drug safely.
-Some may experience personality changes with long-term use and high doses.
+Whilst most people can take the drug safely, some may experience personality changes with long-term use and high doses.

 Can Adderall cause mental health problems?

 Taking Adderall can exacerbate existing mental health conditions such as anxiety.
-Abusing it can cause new mental health problems, including paranoia, panic disorder, mania and depression.
+When abused, it can cause the onset of new mental health problems, including paranoia, panic disorder, mania and depression.
 You should never take Adderall without consulting a medical professional first.

 Is Adderall an Amphetamine?